 We have a terrific array of projects that have made a difference.
 We have restored over 70,000 ha of habitat, helped conserve over two dozen species-at-risk, and provided management plans and advice to hundreds of worldwide communities and organizations that balanced sustainable livelihoods with a desirably functional ecosystem.
 The CaRE group and its alumni are everywhere!

 Smurph at SER 2013 with Lauren Hallett, Mike Perring, Tara Davenport and alumnus Dr. Darby McGrath; this was not the first time she had to support Steve

 We really are everywhere – steve and/or his team have done research in ALL of the countries shaded in blue above – yes, that’s most every sovereign nation on earth

-CaRE runs or helps to run several allied research centres:
+CaRE runs or works with several allied research centres; these are 3 examples:

 Centre for Applied Sciences in Ontario Protected Areas – as this eponym suggests, this focuses on socioecological research and applications for management in Ontario protected areas – Provincial Parks, Provincial Nature Reserves, National Parks, Conservation Authorities, NGO run areas like those of the Nature Conservancy Canada and Carolinian Canada Coalition, First Nations governed sites like Serpent Mounds, and Municipal Parks.

 The journal Restoration Ecology.
 Steve Murphy is Editor-in-Chief.
 This is the major publishing arm of the Society for Ecological Restoration and represents the latest in one of the major foci of CaRE – best practices, policy, and science in restoration ecology.
 We are regularly found at the centre of conferences like the SER biennial international meetings.
 Steve was past-chair of SER Ontario; CaRE alumnus Sal Spitale is the current chair.